Data protection

 Fax: (+49) 02561 9823-87

-In accordance with Art.
-13, 14 of the EU General Data Protection Regulation (EU GDPR), we inform you below about the processing of your personal data by us and about your rights under data protection law.
-The collection and processing of data is carried out in accordance with the basic principles, legality and data subject rights of the DS-GVO and the BDSG.
+Below we inform you in accordance with Art.
+13, 14 of the EU General Data Protection Regulation (EU GDPR) about the processing of your personal data by us and about your rights under data protection law.
+Data collection and processing is carried out in accordance with the basic principles, legality and rights of data subjects of the GDPR and the BDSG.

 Scope of application of the privacy policy